 Arend continues, “It would be the desire of the COGCC that Crestone would cease any operations during the nesting eagle timing stipulations next November.”

-But that doesn’t make sense to attorney Mike Chiropolos, who represents Front Range Nesting Bald Eagle Studies (FRBNES), a conservation and scientific research nonprofit that tracks bald eagle migratory patterns and presence in the area.
+But that doesn’t make sense to attorney Mike Chiropolos, who represents Front Range Nesting Bald Eagle Studies (FRNBES), a conservation and scientific research nonprofit that tracks bald eagle migratory patterns and presence in the area.

 “That’s like saying we’ll allow them to start work on the 10-story building in the spring, and meet about the five-story height limit next fall when they’re still working on the third or fourth story,” he counters.